Join us in delivering clinical excellence – Recruiting now!

 Dismiss

-4th-10th September is ‘know your numbers’ week, which is the UK’s biggest and most recognised blood pressure testing event of the year.
+Know Your Numbers!
+Week is the UK’s biggest and most recognised blood pressure testing and awareness event, taking place from the 2nd-8th of September 2024.
 High blood pressure usually has no symptoms, which is why it is often referred to as the silent killer.
 The only way to know you have it is to check.
 If detected early, it can be easily treated thereby reducing your risk of a stroke or heart disease.
 It’s vital we stay one step ahead of our bodies and proactively monitor our health and wellbeing for signs of anything that we may be unaware of.

 Preventive care is essential in identifying underlying health conditions such as high blood pressure, high cholesterol or diabetes.
 A trained healthcare professional can provide personalised advice and recommendations based on your health check results, be it diet, exercise or any other lifestyle guidance to improve your health.